marnixkoops/kendrite/README.md

 # 🧠 **kendrite**

-A framework for attentive explainable deep learning on tabular data
+A Kedro framework for attentive explainable deep learning on tabular data

 ### 💨 Quick start